Pbpx100/Chat-vanilla---PHP-JS/README.md

-## This is a chat made with PHP and JS in Vanilla
+## Goal of the project
-Chat - to show my work, this is not heavy project is 117 Kb You can use it in your website
+Chat - to show my skills with PHP, JS, Html and Css.
+You can use it in your website

+## About the project
+This is a Chat project in Vanilla.
+You can use it in your website for free.
+In this chat you can create users, login, select other used connected and talk with them in a reserved space for them.
+It's esay to apply this chat in your website.

+## Deeper in the proejct
+In this proejct I use properly the functions given by PHP and JS.
+You can see the utilization of Ajax, and the Sessions functions given by PHP.

+##Teconologies
+Ajax and database PostgreSql

+If you have any questions about this project, do not hesitate to contact me.
+You can share it, copy it or display it on a web page.
+Enjoy the code.

 ## You just have to create the tables in your database

-## Table in pgAdmin
-## Table message

 CREATE TABLE IF NOT EXISTS public.messages
 (